pection-zz/aboutme/README.md

 ## [HumanoidCode](https://github.com/pection/aboutme/tree/master/Humanoid_Code) ##
 * Humanoid Robot for before upgrade to humanoid league in low-level
+* Create UI to Setup position Humanoid robot with pyqi

 ## [ImageProcessingDigitSegment](https://github.com/pection/aboutme/tree/master/ImageProcessingDigitSegment) ##
 * Use machine learning to Segment Digit for predict Digit for get input with another FONT from training